saschaniemann/festival-finder/README.md

 # Festival Finder

-[Festival Finder](https://saschaniemann.com/festival-finder) is a web application designed to help users discover music festivals around the world.
+[Festival Finder](https://saschaniemann.com/festival-finder) is a web application designed to help users discover music festivals in Germany and the surrounding area.
 Whether you're a fan of rock, pop, electronic, or indie music, this app makes it easy to find festivals that match your preferences.

 ![Festival Finder Demo](assets/demo.gif)